evanx/nodal-direct-service-adapter/README.md

 # nodal-mlk

-We propose a convention for declaring a Node service to achieve:
+We propose a convention for declaring a Node service to:

-- a documented API with examples
+- provide a documented API with examples
-- test coverage via the examples
+- ensure test coverage via the examples
-- enable simple services within a monolith
+- support simple services within a monolith
-- enable reconfiguration as distributed microservices
+- ease reconfiguration as distributed microservices
+- support middleware for common concerns e.g. authorisation, tracing, caching

 ## Status